dherman/tc39-codex-wiki/data/es6/template-strings/index.md

 [ES Wiki](http://wiki.ecmascript.org/doku.php?id=harmony:quasis)

 Allows string literals with embedded expressions in them.
 This is often referred to as string interpolation.
-The ES Harmony name for this has histoprically been Quasi Literals.
+The ES Harmony name for this has historically been Quasi Literals.

 *Details*: [full proposal](details)